hannesdelbeke/maya-plugin-template/README.md

 ```
 pip install https://github.com/hannesdelbeke/maya-plugin-template/archive/refs/heads/main.zip --target "C:/Users/%username%/Documents/Maya/plug-ins"
 ```
-<sup>_if the target folder doesn't exist, this command creates a `Maya/plug-ins` folder in your documents , which requires admin access_</sup>
+<sup>_1. if the target folder doesn't exist, this command creates a `Maya/plug-ins` folder in your documents , which requires admin access_</sup>
+<sup>_2.
+When a user has been renamed on Windows, `%username%` will return the current name.
+But the folder path will use the old name_</sup>

 #### add to menu
 - Maya menu sample code